 Over the last 20 years, Point Blank has seen it all.
 Despite the vast changes in production technology and methods, beginner producers, students and even some veterans often trip up on the same mixing mistakes time and time again.
 As more and more tools and channels become available at affordable prices, often the fundamental production techniques are forgotten, which can leave your music sounding flat, thin and harsh.

-In these ten tips, we expose the common mistakes made by producers with tips and techniques to avoid them along the way.
-If you’re not currently a student a Point Blank but are thinking about taking the first steps toward a career in music, we’d highly recommend checking out our Professional courses in London, LA and online.
-These cover everything from music production and DJing to singing, songwriting and radio broadcasting.
-Plus, we’re currently offering 20% off our Professional courses until January 17th using the code WINTER20 when enrolling.
+In these 10 tips, we expose the common mistakes made by producers with tips and techniques to avoid them along the way.
+If you’re not currently a student a Point Blank but are thinking about taking the first steps toward a career in music, we’d highly recommend checking out our degree courses in London and online.

 1. Panning Everything Centrally